Video Footage Shows A Man Convicted Of Killing His Baby Punched In The Face In Court By A Family Member

 — 10TV.com (@10TV) July 4, 2019

-Hartley is in hot water for anger-fueled attack against Boes.
+Hartley is in hot water for his anger-fueled attack against Boes.
 He later had to stand before the judge that sentenced Boes to face his own fate.
 He was sentenced to 179 days in jail and will face misdemeanor battery charges.